-Show existing ground lines and the existing elevation at the centerline must be noted just below the ground line at the centerline.
-Indicate the station number of the section opposite the ground line on the right side of the sheet and location baseline of survey indicated along the top and bottom of the sheet.
+Show existing ground lines and note the existing elevation at the centerline just below the ground line at the centerline.
+Indicate the station number of the section below the ground line on the right side of the sheet.
+Label the baseline of survey along the top and bottom of the sheet.
 Lines parallel to the baseline of survey should show station equivalencies to the baseline of survey.